-I’m available for clinics here in Colorado and across the U.S. with a two-day minimum.
-Clinic options include positive ground-work, everyday dressage (including competition), as well as horse agility and riding to music.
-I’m happy to design the day to suit your requests, whether individual lessons, group riding, or a combination.
-Clinic day-rates are discounted to non-profit groups.
+I’m available for traditional clinics and Concept Clinics (scroll down: Calming Signals, Dressage Rhymes with Massage, and Rhythm and Dance), in Colorado, and across the U.S. (with a two-day, out-of-state minimum.)
+I’m happy to design the day to suit your group’s requests, whether individual lessons, group riding, or a combination.
+I request dressage-legal bits and helmets for riders.
+All saddle types are welcome.
+Clinic day-rates discounted to non-profit groups.

-I’m also available for public speaking engagements, book-talks, and workshops on topics related to horses or writing.
-Contact me below–I’d love to hear your questions and ideas.
+I’m available for public speaking engagements, book-talks, and workshops on topics related to horses or writing.
+I’d love to hear your questions and ideas.

-The first step is to use the contact form below to ask for more information, prices, and a calendar date.
+The first step is to CONTACT ME to ask for more information, prices, and a calendar date.
 Payments by check and through PayPal.

-Lessons with me are firmly rooted in the principles of Dressage; training relaxed and forward gaits, responsiveness and balance for the horse and rider.
+Relaxed & Forward Dressage: Lessons with me are firmly rooted in the principles of Dressage; training relaxed and forward gaits, responsiveness and balance for the horse and rider.
 I combine this with a special focus on listening to the natural language of the horse, for a partnership of confidence and pleasure.
-I take horses and riding very seriously, but I do it with humor and lightness, because horses like happy riders.
+I take horses and riding very seriously, but I do it with humor and lightness because horses like happy riders.